Ontario Fishing & Hunting Regulations

 Fishing Licence and Outdoors Card

-All anglers fishing in Ontario waters are now required to purchase at the time of licencing, both an Outdoors Card along with a Fishing Licence of their choice ** See the information below.
+All anglers fishing in Ontario waters are now required to purchase at the time of licencing, both an Outdoors Card along with a Fishing Licence of their choice ** See the information below and is based on 2022 rates – subject to change for 2023.

 Possession Limit of 4 Walleye, 4 Northern Pike, 4 Smallmouth Bass & 2 Lake Trout.